 Of the 1,517 passengers who died in the sinking of the Titanic, only 333 bodies were ever found.
 Jack Astor's was among them.
 He was found on April 22nd and was identified thanks to the monogrammed initials on his jacket.
 A very expensive gold pocket watch was also found on his person.
 His son Vincent would go on to wear that watch for the rest of his life.

 Four months after the Titanic sunk, Madeleine Astor gave birth to Jack Astor's second son John Jacob "Jakey" Astor VI.

-Jack Astor's son Vincent would grow his $69 million inheritance to over $200 million by the time of his death in February 1959.
-Vincent left his entire fortune, worth the equivalent of $2 billion to the Vincent Astor Foundation and his third wife, famous socialite Brooke Astor.
+According to the terms of his will, $69 million (the modern equivalent of $1.9 billion) was left to his son from the previous marriage, Vincent.
+Vincent would grow his inheritance to over $200 million by the time of his death in February 1959.
+Vincent left his entire fortune, worth the equivalent of $2 billion to the Vincent Astor Foundation, and his third wife, famous socialite Brooke Astor.

 His daughter Ava, also from that previous marriage, was left a $10 million trust fund (worth $270 million today).

 His 19-year-old widow Madeleine was left the income generated from a $5 million trust fund (roughly $135 million today) PLUS an additional annual income of $500,000 (equal to $13.5 million per year today).
 She also got his New York City mansion at 65th and Fifth Avenue, his Newport mansion, all of the furnishings of both houses, a limousine, and five of his horses as long as she never remarried.